 Charlotte is an urban planner and cities enthusiast.
 As an associate at Quod, her focus has been strategic planning: she develops planning strategies to deliver complex and long-term projects, such as garden towns and Heathrow’s third runway.
 Outside of her day job, Charlotte helps run the London chapter of Urbanistas: a women-led network that amplifies the voices of women across the built environment sector to make cities better for everyone.

-Engineer - Bellway Homes
+Engineer - Dandara

 Civil Engineer - SNC Lavalin Atkins